drtingtingbi/Mining-QA-AT-Knowledge-in-SO/README.md

 # Code
-* `Crawler` for mining archietctural architectural posts and other potential QA-AT posts.
+* `Crawlerpy` for mining archietctural architectural posts and other potential QA-AT posts.

 * 'experiments.py'
 for running the classification experiments.